10/6/98

 Several weeks ago, the IFWP process broke down as many of the original

 supporters decided to negotiate directly with the IANA.
-The result was the
+The result

 ICANN draft, a draft that is deficient in the following ways: